pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-background.md

 # Appendix 3 - Technical Review

-EDR's APIs are made available over TLS-encrypted HTTPS.
+LightBox's APIs are made available over TLS-encrypted HTTPS.
 Client authentication is performed using OAuth2.

 The API protocol itself is formatted as JSON, and uses a consistent